CANDCstudio/tomorrowstarted/README.md

 #### *Making a back-end out of thin air*

 The reason we give so much attention to the `iframe` question is because of what we believe it opens up to create a sensible and approximative mock back-end.
-The way in which we can solve the *categories*. *archives*, and (not mentioned thus far) *search* function is by assigning each post their appropriate tags that can then be toggled like we do with menus (using a variant/matured version of [menutoggle.js](JS/menutoggle.js)).
+The way in which we can solve the *categories*. *archives*, and (not mentioned thus far) *search* function is by assigning each post their appropriate "tags" that can then be toggled like we do with menus (using a variant/matured version of [menutoggle.js](JS/menutoggle.js)).

 Part of the challenge is that so far our javascript has been rather bruttish.
-We need to either spend more time learning javascript or finding a developer sensitive enough, at present, to build something logical and automatic.
-The problem could be solved by stuffing as many lines into a javascript file as we want, but it presents all sorts of unforseen, though easily guessed, issues for the future.
+We need to either spend more time maturing it or find a developer currently able to build something more sensible.
+The problem could be solved by stuffing as many lines into a javascript file as we want, but that presents all sorts of unforseen, though easily guessed, issues for the future.

-We think that using systematized `id` or `title` tags is the way to produce a convincing imitation of a backend.
+We think that using systematized `id` or `title` "tags" assigned to each `iframe` is a way to produce a convincing imitation of a backend, given the right scripts.

 <br>

 #### *The Daily Track feature*

-The daily track feature is theoritaclly easy enough.
+The daily track feature is theoretically easy enough.
 We simply did not have the time to devote to its implementation.

 The daily track feature was borne out of a series of posts we'd made in the Summer of 2023 where we picked a song for the morning and one for the evening.
-They had no relation to one another, but put together they did string together a sense of mood.
-A playlist by means of association.
+They had no relation to one another, but put together they did string together a sense of mood. *A playlist by means of association*.
 We thought it neat to use browser's ability to call out the days of the month and exploit that to load in a song from a pre-determined track list.

-To us, from all the back here, it seems like it requires writing a file that outlines the location of the tracklist.
-Appropriately naming the various tracks on the tracklist to coincide with how the browser records the days of the month (1 thru 31).
+To us, from all the back here, it seems like it requires outlining a script that loads in the tracks from the location of the tracklist.
+Appropriately naming the various tracks on the tracklist to coincide with how the browser records the days of the month (days 1 thru 31).
 Connecting the current date with the correct track.
 Loading the track in when the play button is pressed.

 To make sure the feature stays abstract we thought it neat to make it such that a user could only play or pause a track.
 We do not provide the name of the track, let the user know songs change every day, or give insight to the rest of the tracklists.
 These songs come and go!